 Diana Zimmerman was born in the traditional Mennonite community of Lancaster County, Pennsylvania.
 Diana received a B.A. in Theatre from Goshen College, Goshen, IN, in 1993.
 Her poetry has been published by Goshen College’s Pinchpenny Press, Rust+Moth, When Women Waken, and Rhubarb Magazine.
 In 2014, her poem “A Perfectly Good Woman/El Tren” was nominated for a Pushcart Prize.
 In 2012, she self-published a Spanish/English bilingual collection poetry called Tell me About the Telaraña.
 Diana’s first work of prose, an early-childhood memoir called When the Roll Is Called A Pyonder: Tales from a Mennonite Childhood, was released in 2014 by Electio Publishing.
-Since 1995, Diana has resided almost exclusively in the Guanacaste province of Costa Rica.
-She is currently accompanied by her three surf boards and two cats.
+Marry a Mennonite Boy and Make Pie, her second memoir, was released in 2017 by Workplay Publishing.